vasisouv/vuetify-showcase-app/README.md

 * Pull the docker image locally by running:
  `sudo docker pull vasisouv/case`
-* Use `sudo docker run TODO`
+* Use `docker run -p 8083:80 vasisouv/case`
-(8085 being the port parameter.
+(8083 being the port parameter.
 Please make sure that this port is not under use, or use another port)

 ## Testing & deployment